 Enable Siri.
-Click the Siri icon opens Siri.
-Or click Enable when prompted.
+Click the Siri icon in the Dock, then click Enable when prompted.
 If you enabled Siri during setup, clicking the icon opens Siri.
 Or click the System Preferences icon in the Dock, click Siri, then select Enable Siri.
 You can set other preferences in the pane, such as Language and whether to show Siri in the menu bar.